Change search

 Luleå University of Technology, Department of Computer Science, Electrical and Space Engineering, Signals and Systems.

-Development of microfluidic system and optical tweezers for electrophysiological investigations of an individual cell2010In: Optical Trapping and Optical Micromanipulation VII: 1 - 5 August 2010, San Diego, California, United States ; [part of SPIE optics + photonics] / [ed] Kishan Dholakia; Gabriel C. Spalding, Bellingham, Wash: SPIE - International Society for Optical Engineering, 2010Conference paper (Refereed)
+Development of microfluidic system and optical tweezers for electrophysiological investigations of an individual cell2010In: Optical Trapping and Optical Micromanipulation VII: 1 - 5 August 2010, San Diego, California, United States ; [part of SPIE optics + photonics] / [ed] Kishan Dholakia; Gabriel C. Spalding, Bellingham, Wash: SPIE - The International Society for Optics and Photonics, 2010Conference paper (Refereed)

 Abstract [en]